alhassy/ElispCheatSheet/README.md

 Note that we could have had a final redundant `throw 'return`:
 Redundant since the final expression in a block is its return value.

+\room

 The special `loop` constructs provide immensely many options to form nearly any kind of imperative loop.
 E.g., Python-style ‘downfrom’ for-loops and Java do-while loops.
 I personally prefer functional programming, so wont look into this much.

-<a id="org5fdb874"></a>
+<a id="orgf3bc8a8"></a>

 # Hooks

+-   We can ‘hook’ methods to run at particular events.
-Hooks are lists of functions that are called from Emacs Lisp in order to modify the behaviour of something.
-For example, different modes have their own hooks so that you can add functions that will run when that mode is initialised.
+-   Hooks are lists of functions that are, for example, run when a mode is initialised.

 E.g.,
 let's add the `go` function to the list of functions when a buffer